French Polynesia Dive Sites

 French Polynesia Master

-French Polynesia Master Liveaboard was built in 2016 with 43 metre and can accommodate 25 guests in lower and upper deck air-conditioned cabins with en-suite bathrooms.
+Built in 2016, the beautiful 43 metre French Polynesia Master can accommodate 25 guests in lower and upper deck air-conditioned cabins with en suite bathrooms.
 Communal relaxation areas include a spacious indoor lounge area, camera set up station with bench seating and plasma screen and a shaded outdoor lounge area on the upper deck with cosy seating.
-The sun deck on the upper level has lounge chairs from where you can enjoy the stunning views of the islands.Book Now
+The sundeck on the upper level has lounge chairs from where you can enjoy the stunning views of the islands.Book Now

-Aqua Tiki II Liveaboard in French Polynesia is a luxurious 18m catamaran offering an intimate liveaboard experience to the world-renowned Tuamotus and Marquesas.
-She comfortably accommodates 8 divers in 4 air-conditioned, en-suite cabins, with an additional non-diving guest possible.
-The beautifully appointed indoor lounge features an entertainment centre, library and bar.
-Gourmet meals are enjoyed al fresco in the vast sheltered and shaded cockpit.
+The Aqua Tiki III in French Polynesia is a luxurious 20m catamaran offering a private liveaboard experience to the world-renowned Tuamotus and Marquesas.
+She comfortably accommodates ten guests in 5 air-conditioned, en suite cabins.
+The indoor lounge features an entertainment centre, library and bar and leads directly to the outdoor relaxation area.
+Gourmet meals are enjoyed al fresco in the large, sheltered and shaded cockpit.
 The two trampolines are the perfect place for sunbathing, relaxing or star gazing.
-Departures guaranteed with only two passengers.Book Now
+Diving and adventure options are available.Book Now

 Diving in French Polynesia takes place in the Fakarava, Apataki, Tikehau, Toau, Kauehi and Rangiroa Atolls.